EMPZsolt/my-second-project/README.md

 - Ensuring that there is a sufficient colour contrast throughout the site.
 ## Technologies Used
 ### Languages Used
-HTML and CSS were used to create this website.
-There is also JavaScript in the code, but it is from an external source.
+HTML, CSS and JavaScript were used to create this website.
 ### Libraries & Programs Used
 Git - For version control.
 Github - To save and store the files for the website.
-ColorSpace - To select the colour palette for the site.
 Google Fonts - To import the fonts used on the website.
 Font Awesome / Flaticon / Pinterest - For the iconography on the website.
 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
-TickCounter - To use the countdown clock.
 Tiny PNG - To compress images.
 FreeConvert - To compress images in the webp format.
 Am I Responsive? - To show the website image on a range of devices.
 Paint - To cut the images to the right size.
 ## Deployment and Local Development
 ### Deployment
 The site is deployed using GitHub Pages.
-Visit the deployed site [here](https://empzsolt.github.io/my-first-project/).
+Visit the deployed site [here](https://empzsolt.github.io/my-second-project-/).
 To deploy using GitHub pages:
  1. Login or Sign Up to GitHub.
  2. Open the project repository.
  3. Click on "Settings" on the navigation bar under the repository title.